 - Start swim lessons at six months of age and continue them year-round at a US Swim School member location.

 - Always make sure your children wear life jackets on boats, personal watercraft, and in open bodies of water.

 For more information on USSSA, details on becoming a member of the nation’s leading swim school organization, or to find a USSSA affiliated swim school near you, visit: http://www.usswimschool.org.

 About US Swim School Association

 US Swim School Association (USSSA) began in 1988 to fill a gap in the swim school industry.
-USSSA has become the largest and preeminent swim school association in the country with over 400 members providing swim and water safety instruction to over 500,000 students each year.
-Swim schools receive invaluable benefits as USSSA members, receiving the latest training in water safety, swim instruction methods and tools, invitations to annual conferences, and many other benefits that help establish and build each individual business.
-Through USSSA, parents and students are provided with a reliable and trustworthy resource when searching for a swim school and can rest assured they have chosen a top school when they choose a USSSA affiliated location.
+USSSA has become the largest and preeminent swim school association, with over 400 members providing swim and water safety instruction to over 500,000 students each year.
+Swim schools receive invaluable benefits as USSSA members, receiving the latest training in water safety, swim instruction methods and tools, invitations to annual conferences, and many other benefits that help establish and build each business.
+Through USSSA, parents, and students are provided with a reliable and trustworthy resource when searching for a swim school.
+They can rest assured they have chosen a top school when choosing a USSSA affiliated location.
 For more information, visit www.usswimschool.org.